Here I am with yet another eyeshadow palette, but one I felt I couldn’t resist.

 Using the shades from the Boss Mood Palette was such a dream.

 The colours were rich, pigmented, buildable and blended out to perfection.
-Even some of the mattes that I’d originally swatched performed much better on my eyes than they did on my arm.
+Even some of the mattes that I’d originally swatched performed much better on my eyes.

 All in all, I was very impressed with the shades I tried; they allowed me to create a look I was proud of.